 Buenos Aires’ Top Attractions

 Those who have visited and fallen in love with Buenos Aires will attest to the city being all about experiences rather than landmarks.
-Have a read of our guide of top things to do in Buenos Aires to understand what we mean.
 Nevertheless, this is a city drenched in history and culture, so the list of sightseeing attractions is both extensive and impressive.

 Here are the city’s top attractions in Buenos Aires you really shouldn’t miss: